 The genus Nigella is in the buttercup family, along with other herbs like black cohosh and goldenseal.

-In modern times, the oil extracted from black seeds has become very popular as a dietary supplement and is highly prized as a medicinal oil for use in small quantities.
+The oil extracted from black seeds has become a highly prized medicinal oil and popular modern-day dietary supplement for use in small quantities.

 It has a slightly bitter and peppery taste that can leave a minor burning sensation in the back of the throat.
 This is a sign of quality and indication that strong healthful substances are present.
-The flavor is very similar to the herbs oregano and thyme.
+The flavor resembles the herbs oregano and thyme.

 Although use of the concentrated oil is becoming increasingly more common, black cumin seeds themselves have been widely revered and consumed throughout history for their nutritive properties.